 Click here for the FEMA CERT Workplace Starter Guide.

 Remember that a key component of a successful community emergency response program involves an effective emergency warning system.
-If you haven’t already invested in such a system, click below to learn the 10 things to look for when choosing a mass notification system.
+If you haven’t already invested in such a system, click below to take a five-minute self-guided tour of our CivicReady® mass notification solution built for local government.